EXECUTIVE DIRECTOR, CENTER FOR LEADERSHIP

-Nathan has held visiting faculty appointments at Cornell University and the University of Washington, and has taught a graduate leadership course at Fundação Getulio Vargas (FGV) in Rio de Janeiro.
+Nathan has held visiting faculty appointments at Cornell University and the University of Washington (Seattle), and taught a graduate leadership course at Fundação Getulio Vargas (FGV) in Rio de Janeiro.
 Nathan loves to travel and draws regularly from his experience living in four countries on three continents in ten cities.
 He received his undergraduate degree from the University of Calgary and both his M.S. and Ph.D. from The Pennsylvania State University and has lived in four countries on three continents in ten cities.

 Watch Nathan’s keynote address during the HR.com’s 2017 LEAD conference in Nashville, Tennessee.

 Hiller, N. J., Sin, H. P., Ponnapalli, A. R., & Ozgen, S. (2019).
 Benevolence and authority as WEIRDly unfamiliar: A multi-language meta-analysis of paternalistic leadership behaviors from 152 studies.
 The Leadership Quarterly, 30, 165-185.